 Greek mythology describes an aggressive tribe of brutal, beautiful female warriors who listed war as life’s main concern.
 They trained, they killed and they conquered with swords, knives, daggers, and bows and arrows.

 Some people have since theorized that right-handed Amazon women cut off their left breast to better shoot their bows and arrows.
-These women also allegedly killed male offspring to foster an all-female society, and kept men only as slaves or for breeding, which leads some to suggest they were lesbians.
+These women also allegedly killed male offspring to foster an all-female society, and kept men only for breeding, which leads some to suggest they were lesbians.

 What should we make of all that?